La Union: 19th century

 From 18th to 19th century the coastal towns frequently faced raids by Moro marauders locally known as tirongs (raiders, attackers, pirates) and Chinese pirates, who looted barrios or villages and captured women and children.
 To counter these attacks, the Spaniards built circular adobe watchtowers, or baluartes, in 1836.
-These structures, ranging from 6 to 7 meters in height, were constructed along the coastline in towns such as Namacpacan (Luna), Balaoan, San Fernando, and Bauang.
+These structures, ranging from 6 to 7 m in height, were constructed along the coastline in towns such as Namacpacan (Luna), Balaoan, San Fernando, and Bauang.
 These baluartes played a crucial role in protecting coastal settlements and securing trade routes throughout the 19th century.

 Formation of La Union

 La Union was officially established on 2 March 1850, through the unification of territories from the provinces of Ilocos Sur, Pangasinan, and the Cordillera, making it the 34th province of the Philippines.
 After Cebu became the first provincia in 1565, new provinces have been created by the Spaniards.
 Three main functions were considered so: Political-Civil Administration, Ecclesiastical governance and Geographical considerations.
 For more than two and one-half centuries, the original Ilocos province remained intact until 1818 when it split into llocos Norte and Ilocos Sur.
 In 1846, Abra was created by Governor General Narciso Zaldua Claveria.

 Governor-General Narciso Zaldua Claveria who proposed and created the province of La Union.

 Governor General Narciso Zaldua Claveria was a visionary administrator who recognized the need for innovative solutions to address the demands of political and civil administration.
 He proposed combining three contiguous areas that were far from their respective provincial capitals, seeing it as a viable approach to improve governance.
 Claveria also recognized the agricultural and commercial potential of the territory.
 Moreover, he saw this initiative as an opportunity to extend Hispanic civilization and Christianity to the area.

 Distance posed significant challenges to local administration.
-From Vigan, the capital of Ilocos Sur, the three southernmost pueblos (Balaoan, Namacpacan, and Bangar) were located approximately 13 to 14 hours away on foot.
+From Vigan, the capital of Ilocos Sur, the three southernmost pueblos—Balaoan, Namacpacan, and Bangar—were located approximately 13 to 14 hours away on foot.
 The cailianes and the babaknang often complained about the physical distance from their officials in the cabecera or capital town.
 Similarly, from Lingayen, the capital of Pangasinan, the nine northern pueblos (Santo Tomas, Agoo, Aringay, Cava, Bauang, Naguilian, San Fernando, San Juan, and Bacnotan) were also burdened by the 13 ½ hours of travel required from Bacnotan.

 The situation was even worse for the 40 to 45 rancherías located in the depths of the Eastern País del Igorotes.
 The commandancia established in 1826 proved ineffective in maintaining order among the Igorrotes, whose remoteness from central authorities led to rampant smuggling of tobacco and other merchandise, thereby disrupting the region's economic stability.